How Bone-dry wood frog Inspired Cryopreservation Technology

 The wood frog can survive being frozen solid.
 As temperatures drop, it floods its cells with glucose (a natural antifreeze), which prevents ice crystals from forming inside cells.
 Ice forms only outside cells, in extracellular spaces, and the frog’s heart stops beating for weeks until spring thaw.

-In the language of biomimicry, this falls under the Process › Survive extreme cold category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Survive extreme cold category.

 The Design Principle